smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

 !@

 @![iOS]
-@todo add iOS implementation
+todo add iOS implementation
 !@

 @![iOS, android, javaSE, javaEE]
 Each keyboard layout has a number of keys that can be customized to more serve the app needs.
-For example, you can set two of the cutomizable keys in QUERY layout to be "!" and "?":
+For example, you can set two of the customizable keys in `QUERY` layout to be "!" and "?":
 ![Custom Keys](assets/keyboard_querty_custom_keys.png)
 !@